Power Stone 2

-Power Stone 2 (パワーストーン 2, Pawā Sutōn 2) is a multiplayer fighting game that built on the innovative gameplay introduced by its predecessor, Power Stone.
+Power Stone 2 (パワーストーン 2, Pawā Sutōn 2) is a multiplayer fighting game developed and published by Capcom.
+It was released for the Sega NAOMI arcade system in April 2000, with a home port for the Dreamcast releasing later that year.
+It is the sequel to Power Stone (1999), and built on the innovative gameplay introduced by its predecessor.
 Power Stone 2 allows up to four players to choose from multiple characters and utilize items such as tables, chairs, and rocks in battle.
+The game introduced changes from the original, including new character voices, the removal of the existing combo system and a new, horizontal status bar.

-Power Stone 2 originated as an arcade game, like many others on the Dreamcast.
-The Dreamcast served as a testing ground for successful arcade games.
-Power Stone 2 included some differences from the original, including new character voices, the removal of the existing combo system and a new, horizontal status bar.
+The game was ported to the PlayStation Portable as part of the Power Stone Collection in 2006.
+The arcade version was re-released in 2025 as part of Capcom Fighting Collection 2.

 Gameplay

 There are four different modes available for the game: